tlavu2004/quiz-platform-frontend/README.md

 # Quiz Platform Frontend

-Frontend for the Online Quiz Platform, built with Next.js and TypeScript.
+Frontend for the Online Quiz Platform, built with React.js (TypeScript) and Material UI.